paymennt/docs/community/2-account-management/3-business-information.md

 ### Tax Registration

 * Set up your tax registration number (TRN) and upload the tax certificate with ease by clicking "Update" on this page.
-* Registering your tax information is essential for setting up tax-inclusive prices on your products in the [Tax setting](/10-funds-and-payments/7-tax-settings.md).
+* Registering your tax information is essential for setting up tax-inclusive prices on your products in the [<ins>Tax setting</ins>](/10-funds-and-payments/7-tax-settings.md).

 ### Shareholders